top of page

 Remember:

-• Charging fairly is biblical.
+• Charging fairly is Biblical.

 • Results don’t define your worth.

-• You are not the provider—God is.
+• You are not the Provider—God is.

-Selling can be sacred—when your heart is anchored in Him.
+Selling can be sacred when your heart is anchored in Him.

 Raina | Biblical Mindset Discipleship Coach AKA The Fun Money Coach

-© 2025 Aurore Global limited (Fun Money habits).
-Privacy Policy
+© 2026 Aurore Global limited (Fun Money habits).

 DISCLAIMER: The view expressed are those of the coach alone and should not replace any expert advice from your financial advisor, therapist or be taken as commands.
 The reader is responsible for her own actions.